umbraco/UmbracoDocs/umbraco-cloud/set-up/legacy-umbraco-visual-studio-setup.md

 ### Using ModelsBuilder and IntelliSense

-In order to use ModelsBuilder with IntelliSense in Visual Studio, you'll need to make some configuration changes to the web.config file of your `*.Web` project.
+To use ModelsBuilder with IntelliSense in Visual Studio, you'll need to make some configuration changes to the web.config file of your `*.Web` project.
 This is to ensure that the models produced by ModelsBuilder are stored in the right place for compilation.
 1. Make sure ModelsBuilder.Enable is set to true (default): `<add key="Umbraco.ModelsBuilder.Enable" value="true" />`
 2. Set the Mode to `AppData` or `LiveAppData`.
 This will ensure you can use ModelsBuilder with Visual Studio.
 So in your Web.config, you should to have: `<add key="Umbraco.ModelsBuilder.ModelsMode" value="AppData" />`
 3. Create a directory called "Models" in your App_Code folder in the `*.Web` directory of your site.
 Then add: `<add key="Umbraco.ModelsBuilder.ModelsDirectory" value="~/App_Code/Models/" />` to Web.config.